“Tabloid writer Roddy Boyd takes bribes, conspires with illegal stock short sellers.”

 Investigators have previously exposed Roddy Boyd is a con man implicated in multiple frauds.

 Illegal stock selling is the distortion of a company’s business in order to drive down its share price so that stock short sellers make money from panicking selling investors in the public market.

-According to investigators, FBI agents in New York have been investigating the curiously close links between Boyd’s stories and his father, Michael Boyd’s, short selling stock positions for years.
+For years, the FBI agents in New York have been investigating the curious and highly profitable links between Rody Boyd’s false stories and his hedge fund father Michael Boyd’s extensive stock short selling portfolios.
 The father-son dealings have allowed the pair to reap tens of millions of dollars in illicit profits.
-FBI agents are suspicious of the Boyd family’s alleged lengthy “short and distort” stock manipulating schemes that may have spanned a decade.
+FBI agents are suspicious of the Boyd family’s lengthy “short and distort” stock manipulating schemes that span a decade.

 “Roddy Boyd is dirty.
 There is a file on him,” stated a former supervising agent of the FBI in New York.
 (Photo: market manipulator fraud Roddy Boyd)

 Roddy Boyd, The Making of a So-Called “Muckraker” – Roddy Boyd Stock Fraud Scheme Exposed